Drewbie345/okcoders/activity2.md

 3. Write a JavaScript program that prompts the user twice – one for their first name, and one for their last name – and alerts a greeting with both names in the message, with their last name in all uppercase.

+4. Write a JavaScript program that prompts the user for a number:

+  * If the number is divisible by 7, alert a lucky message.

+  * If the number is even, alert that they are an even steven.

+  * HINT: try googling 'javascript check if number is even' and use the same technique you find for divisible by 7.

-4. EXTENSION: Write a simplified restaurant reservation directory.
+5. EXTENSION: Write a simplified restaurant reservation directory.
 See instructions below.

   * Assign three variables to three different names (We'll call each of these a reservation).